Collegiate-Edu-Nation/easy-ftc/docs/examples.md

     ### Notes
     * Sequence is initiated by pressing dpad_right and can be interrupted with dpad_left
-    * Holding down dpad_left works best since the loop used by command() is thread-blocking, meaning its value is only read between sequence states
+    * Holding down dpad_left works best since the loop used by command() is thread blocking, meaning its value is only read between sequence states

     </details>